 The American corporate insurance giant who have guided the UK government on ‘welfare claims management’ since 1994 have a diabolical reputation in the US.
 (13.32mins)

-As long ago as October 2007 American corporate government advisers were publicly identified as influencing British social policy.
+As long ago as October 2007, BBC News identified that American corporate government advisers were publicly identified as influencing British social policy.
 That influence would eventually lead to the adoption of the discredited BPS model of assessment by the DWP, as used for the WCA to restrict access to long-term ESA disability benefit (3mins 51secs).